 - 138. The EC aims to increase the climate resilience of infrastructure, including energy, by providing strategic frameworks, such as the working document on 'Adapting Infrastructure to Climate Change' (2013) and the 'Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Change Policy' (2015).
 Infrastructure projects that receive EU funding should also take climate-proofing into account, based on methodologies to be developed and incorporated into the Trans-European Networks for Energy (TEN-E) guidelines and EU Cohesion Policy. - 139.
-Key national documents are the Energy Act and the National Energy Strategy until 2020, although the National Energy Strategy has no provisions for CCA.
+Key national documents are the Energy Act and the Energy Strategy of the Republic of Bulgaria until 2020, although the Energy Strategy has no provisions for CCA.
 Other key documents are the Energy from Renewable Sources Act and the National Action Plan on Energy from Renewable Sources, the Energy Efficiency Act, the National Energy Efficiency Action Plan 2014-2020, and the Program for Accelerated Gasification of the Republic of Bulgaria till 2020.
-At present the Ministry of Energy is drafting a National Energy and Climate Plan by 2030.
+The Ministry of Energy has developed in cooperation with other responsible departments an Integrated Plan for Energy and Climate of the Republic of Bulgaria until 2030 in accordance with the requirements of Regulation (EC) 2018/199911 The Integrated Plan project is in line with the EC guidelines.
+The document was presented to the EC in January 2019.